isignpy/isign/docs/submit.md

   two options to fix this: generate a new provisioning profile at Developer.apple.com, or, create your own alternate entitlements file and use isign's command-line arguments to insert it.

+* altool validates and submits your app correctly, but you get an email from Apple later complaining about:
+  * ITMS-90034: Missing or invalid signature: The bundle 'com.example.yourApp' at bundle path 'Payload/yourApp.app' is not signed using an Apple submission certificate.
+(WORKING ON IT!!!)